ericblue/wander-favorites-generator/README.md

 ## Getting Started

-A hosted version of this will be posted and shared shortly from my own personal website.
+A hosted version of this app is currently up for testing at http://app.eric-blue.com/wander/?src=github.
 For those wishing to install and run this app on your own, setup should be fairly minimal.

 * Requires Perl 5.x, Mojolicious (https://mojolicious.org/) and minimal dependencies (LWP, JSON, Log4Perl, etc)